Training – Beekeeping Courses

 Education and Training

-We will be running a series of beekeeping courses again in 2025.
-There will be two during the winter, one for Beginners and one for Improvers.
-Then in the Spring there will be a weekend Beginners course.
+We will be running two beekeeping courses in 2026.
+The first will be six Weekly Evening sessions from late January to early March. designed for complete Beginners .
+Then in the Spring there will be a Weekend Beginners course over two full weekend days in May.
 Our courses are run by David Packham, previously a Seasonal Bee Inspector with the Animal and Plant Health Agency (APHA).
 David has kept bees for over 40 years, having been under the spell of honey bees since a swarm encamped in his garden almost 50 years ago.
 As a bee inspector, David inspected over 700 bee colonies each year, and remains a British Beekeeping Association (BBKA) assessor.
 When he’s not tending his bees, you will find him walking the moors or coast with his wife Christine.
 David brings a fresh perspective to his courses and his sense of humour and enjoyment of interactive elements of his courses make them very popular.

 ____________________________________________________________________________________________